|

 Vancouver Island is

-and just north of the Olympic Peninsula in Washington State, U.S.A.
-The
+just north of the Olympic Peninsula in Washington State, U.S.A.
+The largest

-southernmost tip.
-Victoria is the capital of the province of British Columbia
+tip.
+Victoria is the capital of the province of British Columbia and boasts

-and boasts many fine gardens and stately homes.
-Many of our WPC members live
+many fine gardens and stately homes.
+Many of our WPC members live here.

-here.
-Victoria's climate is Sub-Mediterranean and boasts the mildest
+Victoria's climate is Sub-Mediterranean and boasts the mildest year

-year round climate in all of Canada.
-Temperatures rarely dip below freezing
+round climate in all of Canada.
+Temperatures do not often dip below freezing

-in winter, (snow is quite rare here), and can climb to the high 70's to
+in winter, (snow is fairly rare here), and can climb to the high 70's to

-fact, Victoria has the driest summers of any city in Canada, and winter
+ever recorded here.
+Victoria has the driest summers of any city in

-the Empress Hotel named after the Empress of India, Queen Victoria, also our
+Inner Harbour and the Empress Hotel named after the Empress of India, Queen

 ferry services to Vancouver